 This may vary depending on the context and purpose of the meeting, and leaders should consider the strengths and expertise of their team members when making this decision.

 Run Better Team Meetings Today

-Team meetings can become a medium for improvement and collaboration that everyone is looking forward to and these ten best practices will elevate your meetings to the next level.
+Team meetings can become a medium for improvement and collaboration that everyone looks forward to, and these ten best practices will elevate your meetings to the next level.

 Now that you know what are the common problems with meetings—such as meeting fatigue—you can analyze what you have been doing so far and improve on that foundation.

 You don’t need to implement everything all at once.
-Just keep an open mind and test out one or two things within your company.
+Keep an open mind and test one or two things within your company while you run meetings.
 Your team will thank you.